sshmo/crawler/README.md

 * TODO

-* Use Kibana for data visualization and relate the number of downloads to game score.

-* Visualize the words frequency in game description using Kibana
+    Visualize the words frequency in game description using Kibana